 |Important Topics in Economics:|

 What are Macroeconomics and Microeconomics?
-What is the association between the 2?
+What is the association between the two?

-Microeconomics is a branch of economics that contemplate the attributes of decision makers within the economy, such as households, individuals and enterprises.
+Microeconomics is a branch of economics that contemplates the attributes of decision makers within the economy, such as households, individuals, and enterprises.
 The term ‘firm’ is generally used to refer to all sorts of trade.
-Microeconomics distinct with the study of Macroeconomics, which considers the economy as an entity.
+Microeconomics is distinct from the study of macroeconomics, which considers the economy as an entity.

-Whilst these 2 studies of the subject Economics appear to look different, they complement each other and are interdependent since there are several overlapping issues between these 2 segments.
+Whilst these two studies of the subject economics appear to look different, they complement each other and are interdependent, since there are several overlapping issues between these two segments.
 For instance, raised inflation (macro effect) would be the reason for the increase in the price of raw materials.

 What is entrepreneurship?

-Answer: The meaning of entrepreneurship includes an entrepreneur who takes action to create a change in the world.
-Whether startup entrepreneurs solve an issue that many struggles every day, bring people together in a way no one has before or build something revolutionary that advances society, they all have one thing in common: action.
+Answer: The meaning of entrepreneurship includes an entrepreneur who takes actions to create a change in the world.
+Whether startup entrepreneurs solve an issue that many struggle every day and bring people together in a way no one has before, or build something revolutionary that advances society, they all have one thing in common: action.

 A resource is,